MBtech/bbo-arena/algorithms/README.md

 - BO with GPy: [GPyOpt](https://gpyopt.readthedocs.io/en/latest/#)

 ## Notes:
-As far as I know Skopt uses random sampling.
+- As far as I know Skopt uses random sampling.
 Sobol sampling has been discussed in the github issues but it hasn't been included yet.

+- Skopt seems to offer integer and categorical variables but it seems like the acquisition function still picks same configurations again and again.
+That's why I have shifted to the ask and tell interface.